 – Server distribution: A geo-oriented service tends to prioritize a larger number of country options and more consistent performance across those regions.

 – Streaming optimization: Many geo VPNs promote dedicated streaming servers and faster routes to major streaming providers.
+Fastest vpn for ios free: a comprehensive 2026 guide to speeds, free plans, and iPhone setup

 That said, some providers market themselves as “geo VPNs” when they’re simply regular VPNs with a broad country list.
 Always verify the provider’s claims against user reviews and independent tests.